How long is the course?

 How many hours is it a week?

 An average of 15 to 20 hours per week plus self-directed study, homework and participation in one of our specialist sports academies.
+The best gaming offers in freispiele ohne einzahlung sofort erhältlich our casino follow the link!

 What qualifications do I need to get on the course?

+Do your heart belongs to gaming?
+Go to the more chili slot machine.
+Play and win!
 You will be required to have one of the following:

 - Minimum of 5 GCSE’s at grade E